idleplaythings/NAAB/README.md

 ### 2. BS and CC weapons visible in the army list

 In addition to the unit's profile name and cost, NAAB will also show the unit's BS and CC weapons in the army list.
-No guessing!
+No more guessing and/or arithmetics to figure out which profile you chose!

 ### 3. Switchable profiles